-Several aphid species have been recorded in sugarcane, and their feeding has the potential to cause physical damage.
-They are sap feeders and when feeding they excrete a sweet substance called honeydew, on which an unsightly black fungus (Capnodium spp.) may form.
+everal aphid species have been recorded in sugarcane, and their feeding may cause some physical damage.
+They are sap feeders and when feeding they excrete a sweet substance called honeydew, on which an unsightly black fungus (Capnodium sp) may form.
 Two species are of particular importance because they are the main vectors of mosaic disease in sugarcane.
 The species that spread mosaic do not form large colonies on sugarcane; they are transitory feeders.